-- 1 Beginning Learner/Not Met: knowledge of the standard has not been demonstrated. - 2 Developing Learner/Meets: some knowledge of the standard has been demonstrated. - 3 Proficient Learner/Meets: adequate knowledge of the standard has been demonstrated. - 4 Distinguished Learner/Exceed: knowledge beyond the standard has been demonstrated.

-P- Pass: The student has passed this class. (example: Art, Music, etc).
+- 1 Beginning Learner/Not Met: knowledge of the standard has not been demonstrated. - 2 Developing Learner/Pass: some knowledge of the standard has been demonstrated. - 3 Proficient Learner/Meets: adequate knowledge of the standard has been demonstrated. - 4 Distinguished Learner/Exceed: knowledge beyond the standard has been demonstrated. - P- Pass: The student has passed this class. (example: Art, Music, etc). - ND Not determined: mastery not yet determined.

-If an indicator is not measured during the grading period, the student will NOT receive a mark on the report card.
+If an indicator is not measured during the grading period, the student will NOT receive a rating the report card.